Sometimes simple decisions around questions like “which carrier should I use for this shipment?” are more difficult to make than they need to be.

 The Process & Solution

-Transware’s Rating Engine was the perfect solution for to solve this client’s rating challenges.
+Transware’s Rating Engine was the perfect solution to solve this client’s rating challenges.
 Out of the box, Transware’s Rating Engine was ready to start crunching the numbers.
 However, to fully achieve the client’s goals, there were several distinct tracks to a project on the client’s side that required close coordination.
 Their Dedicated Success Manager helped setup an implementation plan that clearly divided and tracked the tasks so it was easy to follow along.

 This project had several key tracks that their Dedicated Success Manager helped implement: